octabytes/blog/content/posts/logto/how-to-deploy-or-integrate-a-service-with-tor-onion-on-elestio/index.md

 ---
 draft: true
-title: "How to Deploy or Integrate a Service with Tor Onion on Elestio"
+title: "How to Deploy or Integrate a Service with Tor Onion on OctaByte"
 date: "2024-04-09"
 description: "To make your services accessible over Tor, you can configure a Tor service within your service Docker Compose setup.
 This will allow your service to function as an onion site, providing enhanced privacy and limiting access to Tor-compatible browsers.
 Here’s a guide to setting up your service with Tor"
 tags: []
 categories: [Identity and access management]
 cover:
   image: images/cover.png
-  caption: "How to Deploy or Integrate a Service with Tor Onion on Elestio"
+  caption: "How to Deploy or Integrate a Service with Tor Onion on OctaByte"
 ShowToc: true
 TocOpen: true
 ---

 To make your services accessible over Tor, you can configure a Tor service within your service Docker Compose setup.
 This will allow your service to function as an onion site, providing enhanced privacy and limiting access to Tor\-compatible browsers.
-Here’s a guide to setting up your service with Tor on Elestio.
+Here’s a guide to setting up your service with Tor on OctaByte.

 **Step 1: Set Up Your Service**

-First, deploy a new service on Elestio or select an existing one you’ve already deployed.
+First, deploy a new service on OctaByte or select an existing one you’ve already deployed.

 **Step 2: Open the Editor**